ayush28j/colabshopper/README.md

 ## 📱 Mobile Support

-CoShopper is fully responsive and optimized for:
+ColabShopper is fully responsive and optimized for:
 - 📱 Mobile phones (320px and above)
 - 📱 Tablets (768px and above)
 - 💻 Desktop (1024px and above)